 By this point, the 31-year-old Langford boasted a record of 109-10-29 with 65 knockouts, having faced and defeated nearly every formidable challenger from welterweight on up.
 There was no style he hadn’t seen, no challenge he hadn’t surmounted.
 But the young contender from Louisiana still enjoyed those significant advantages in age, size, strength, and maybe even power.
 And while he lacked the skills of his more experienced foe, he was growing into a fine boxer in his own right.

 And so, in front of a large crowd, Wills sought to impose those advantages as quickly as possible, taking the fight to the older and smaller man and dominating him, dropping Sam four times in the first two rounds.
 At some point during the one-sided action Langford hurt his ankle, which hobbled him through the first half of the match.

-But “The Boston Tar Baby” was nothing if not resilient and he rebounded to eventually score a knockdown of his own, the match settling into a brutal battle of attrition.
-Straight punches from the long arms of “The Black Panther” made closing the gap difficult for Langford, but as the struggle entered the twelfth round, Sam found his ankle loosening up and his footwork and balance improving as a result.
-The next two rounds belonged to Langford, as he took control, outmaneuvering and battering the larger man with heavy shots.
+But “The Boston Tar Baby” was nothing if not resilient and he rebounded to score a knockdown of his own, the match settling into a brutal battle of attrition.
+Straight punches from the long arms of “The Black Panther” made closing the gap difficult for Langford, but as the struggle entered the twelfth round he found his ankle loosening up and his footwork and balance improving as a result.
+The next two rounds belonged to Langford as he outmaneuvered and battered the larger man with heavy shots.